AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 **Results**: At about 2.5 hours into the experiment, an opaque floc blanket formed in the recirculator.
 By the end of this shorter experiment, the effluent turbidity did not rise above 2.0 NTU, making this a success -- contrary to the Fall 2017 and Spring 2018 teams' results.
 Whether this success was due to the floc weir being in an optimal position or a more robust system will need to be further investigated.
 [Table of Contents](#table-of-contents)

+**Ian's Comment:** Do you have data from this experiment?
+If so include it

 #### Experiment 2

 **Description**: Experiment 2 ran a test with an upflow velocity of 3 mm/s using Tank B for a longer time (22.5 hours).
 This test was intended to confirm whether the sedimentation tank design plays a factor in floc blanket decay and thus system failure.